This post covers the details of my video, “ The Top 10 Games of 2012“. If you haven’t watched it yet go check it out!

 Instead, I simply compared games in pairs.
 Suppose I had 3 games (A, B, and C) and I wanted to rank them.
 I would compare A and B and say, “Hey, B is better than A.” Then I would look at C and say, “Hey, C is better than A, but worse than B.” So the final ranking would be B, C, A.

-To be absolutely fair, I played each game about 1-2 hours and noted the pros/cons of each.
+To be absolutely fair, I played each game for about the same length of time and noted the pros/cons of each.
 Some things I looked for were:

 - (FUN) — Duh!
 Why else am I playing the game instead of studying?

 - (INNOVATIVE) — Did this game do anything really original?
 If it’s a sequel, did it bring anything new to the table?

 - (CREATIVE) — Did the game think outside of the box?